davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

 .. option:: -fstack-reuse=reuse-level

-  This option controls stack space reuse for user declared local/auto variables and compiler generated temporaries.  ``reuse_level`` can be all, named_vars, or none. all enables stack reuse for all local variables and temporaries, named_vars enables the reuse only for user defined local variables with names, and none disables stack reuse completely.
-The default value is all.
+  This option controls stack space reuse for user declared local/auto variables and compiler generated temporaries.  ``reuse_level`` can be :samp:`all`, :samp:`named_vars`, or :samp:`none`. :samp:`all` enables stack reuse for all local variables and temporaries, :samp:`named_vars` enables the reuse only for user defined local variables with names, and :samp:`none` disables stack reuse completely.
+The default value is :samp:`all`.
 The option is needed when the program extends the lifetime of a scoped local variable or a compiler generated temporary beyond the end point defined by the language.
 When a lifetime of a variable ends, and if the variable lives in memory, the optimizing compiler